lovepop1/a2_nangara/README.md

 - **Parallel Coordinates Plot**: A method for plotting multivariate data.
 - **Quiver Plots**: Visualizations using arrows to show vector fields, often used for wind or flow direction data.
 - **Tree Maps**: Hierarchical visualizations to represent data with nested rectangles.

+## Install all requirements

+1. Navigate to the project directory.
+2. Run the following command to create a virtual environment:

+for Windows Powershell:
+   1) pip install -r requirements.txt